konflux-ci/release-service-catalog/pipelines/rh-push-to-external-registry/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 4.8.0
+- The `create-pyxis-image` task no longer receives the `dataPath` parameter

 ## Changes in 4.7.0
 - The `push-snapshot` task now gets the `resultsDirPath` parameter from `collect-data` results

 ## Changes in 4.6.0
 - Add the task `update-cr-status` at the end of the pipeline to save all pipeline results

 ## Changes in 4.5.0
 - The apply-mapping task now gets the dataPath parameter instead of releasePlanAdmissionPath